 Restaurant Revitalization Fund (RRF)

 The American Rescue Plan created another new grant program, this one aimed at restaurant owners.
-Restaurant owners can apply online or through their point-of-sale vendor (Square, Toast, Clover and others).
-They are eligible to receive the difference in their revenue — 2019 revenue – 2020 revenue = eligible amount — up to $5 million per location ($10 million per restaurant group).
-Funds may be used for payroll, mortgage or rent payments, maintenance, supplies, food and other business expenses.
+Due to overwhelming response, though, the SBA is no longer accepting new applications.
+Restaurant owners were able to apply online or through their point-of-sale vendor (Square, Toast, Clover and others).
+They were eligible to receive the difference in their revenue — 2019 revenue minus 2020 revenue equals the eligible amount — up to $5 million per location ($10 million per restaurant group).
+Funds could be used for payroll, mortgage or rent payments, maintenance, supplies, food and other business expenses.
 You can learn more about the Restaurant Revitalization Fund here.

 Both the RRF and SVOG may be used for expenses through the end of 2021 with the possibility of extensions.